 |description||char(200)||required for Air-AAMS APX shipments||description of the goods (if APX) in English, required for AAMS APX||2|

-Must be 8 or 10 digits if provided.
-Consult with our brokerage department to find out if this is required for your shipments.
+Must be a full 10 digit code if provided.
+Consult with our brokerage department to determine if this is required for your shipments.

 |fda_prior_notice||char(12)||never||the FDA Prior Notice number, if filed, must be exactly 12 digits if present